 Much like the Arctic Tern, Combrink has clocked extensive mileage during his decades exploring the planet’s most remote and exotic destinations, from Antarctica to the Russian Far East.
 And some of his earliest expedition journeys began in the Arctic; in Greenland, to be exact.

 “I love Greenland.
 I spent a couple of summers working up there on an expedition ship and I wasn’t prepared for the beauty of this destination; I had no expectations,” says Combrink.
 “The amount of icebergs, the scenery, the fjord systems, the local communities… every single day is different.
 You wake up and the scenery around you changes constantly.
 I always look for opportunities to include this destination in our itineraries.”

-The opportunity is set to arrive in 2022, when Silversea will not only reintroduce voyages to the world’s largest island, but will also expand its coverage by tacking a larger swath of the western coast.
+These days, Silversea adding voyages to the world’s largest island, expanding its coverage by tacking a larger swath of the western coast.
 Also on the cards is a return to Svalbard, Norway’s high latitude archipelago located well north of the Arctic Circle.

 “Svalbard is a fantastic introduction to the Arctic,” says Combrink.
 “A truly deserted archipelago with incredible landscapes, polar bears, walrus, whales… and, of course, the ice.
 We’ll go up to 80 degrees north, depending on the ice conditions, so we may find ourselves anywhere from 400 to 600 miles from the north pole!”
 Among the various itineraries that will visit Svalbard, Silversea introduced a new 6-day voyage that offers a condensed jaunt to the icy archipelago.